diego2317/TI84Programs/README.md

 You can find instructions on how to upload programs to your calculator on google

 The only way to view the code is through the TI Connect Software, you need to download the program from this Github repository

+ElectricFieldProofs: Contains the four proofs we needed to memorize for the AP Physics C Exam on 10/14/22